-Along with its closest competitor in this review, the Therm-a-Rest MondoKing 3D, the Exped MegaMat 10 retails for around $210.
-This makes it among the most expensive of the self-inflating, single-person air mattresses in our review.
-But considering the quality of sleep you'll get on a mattress so large and comfortable, we feel it is a fair price to pay.
+Along with its closest competitor in this review, the Therm-a-Rest MondoKing 3D, the Exped MegaMat 10 retails for around $210; this price makes it among the most expensive of the self-inflating, single-person air mattresses in our review.
+But considering the quality of sleep, you'll get on a mattress so large and comfortable, we feel it is a fair price to pay.
 We feel that it's the best camping mattress we have slept on, and never makes us crave our beds back at home.
 You won't regret purchasing this mattress — after all, you can't put a price on good sleep!

-The Exped MegaMat 10 is our Editor's Choice for Best Overall Camping Mattress.
-It is more comfortable than any other mattress that we reviewed, and made our reviewers compete to sleep on it.
+The Exped MegaMat 10 is our Editors' Choice for best overall camping mattress.
+It is more comfortable than any other mattress that we reviewed, and made our reviewers rock, paper, and scissor to see who got to sleep on it each night.
 It also presents an excellent value for the crazy-good quality of sleep that you will get.
 If you've ever had the thought that you never want to go camping again, we would highly recommend giving this mattress a try!